matter-labs/zksync-web-era-docs/docs/dev/tutorials/api3-usd-paymaster-tutorial.md

 ## Design

-For the sake of simplicity, we will use a modified OpenZeppelin ERC20 implementation.
-For that, we are going to code a basic ERC20 token `mockUSDC` which will be used to pay for the transactions.
+For the sake of simplicity, we use a modified OpenZeppelin ERC20 implementation.
+For that, we are going to code a basic ERC20 token `mockUSDC` which pays for the transactions.

-1. Create a new contract `mockUSDC.sol` under `/contracts` directory and add the following code:
+### 1. Create a new contract

+Create `mockUSDC.sol` in the `/contracts` directory and add the following code:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED